This Turkey Orzo Soup is a perfect use for leftover Thanksgiving turkey. Try substituting Sunday's leftover roasted chicken too!

 Turkey Orzo Soup

-- Heat the oil in a large pot over low heat; then add in the carrots, onion and celery.
+- Heat the oil in a large pot or Dutch oven over medium heat; then add the carrots, onion and celery.
 Allow the vegetables to sweat and soften for approximately 3-5 minutes.

 - Bring mixture to a boil, then reduce to a simmer over low heat for 15-20 minutes or until the pasta is cooked through.